Canine Genetic Disease And DNA Health Screening.

 This Holidays4Dogs article will consider the importance of health tests in the pet dog population.
 Health screening is crucial for detecting inherited diseases in dogs and they are readily available for an increasing number of breeds.
 Canine medicine has advanced particularly swiftly with regard to the identification of dysfunctional genes.
 This can only have a positive impact on the reduction, or eradication, of some canine genetic diseases.
 Read our Holidays4Dogs article to find out more.

-Purchasers of pedigree puppies should always ensure they are buying from health tested stock.
+Purchasers of pedigree puppies should always ensure they are buying from health tested stock to avoid the risk of canine genetic diseases.

 What are genes and DNA?